guycole/mellow-mastodon/README.md

 No E4000 tuner found, aborting.
 ```

+rtl_power(1) will scan a range of spectrum (sliced into bins) and produce a value (for the bin) based upon observed energy values.
+Note that even a very strong, but brief emitter might have a low value because the bin was not active the entire period.
+Also note that bin frequency is not the actual frequency you would use on your scanner.  bin is a bucket, so a signal might span multiple buckets or be within a single bucket depending on the emitter.

 The [big-search01.sh](https://github.com/guycole/mellow-mastodon/blob/main/bin/big-search01.sh) provides an example of using thertl_power(1) to collect samples.
 Note that big-search01 will write to /var/mellow/mastodon/fresh or update the script to suit your own designs.

-big-search01 runs for 5 minutes and produces a comma separated values [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file suitable for import into a spreadsheet.
+big-search01 runs for 5 minutes (reporting once a minute) and produces a comma separated values [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file suitable for import into a spreadsheet.
 Here is [simple example](https://github.com/guycole/mellow-mastodon/blob/main/test/8e778934-5283-4d3e-9641-ccd8b33893c1.csv) of a rtl-power(1) output file.

 Here is an example of a (one minute) sample energy plot w/a loud emitter at 169.55 MHz.
 ![sample plot](https://github.com/guycole/mellow-mastodon/blob/main/test/1757222705-168328650.png)

 In this graph, frequency is the x axis and power is the y axis.
-The plus symbols are the actual energy value and the line plot is a rolling mean of energy values You can see there are other minor emitters in the plot (note the peaks on the left and right sides).
+The plus symbols are the actual energy value (for the bin) and the line plot is a rolling mean of energy values You can see there are other minor emitters in the plot (note the peaks on the left and right sides).

-rtl_power(1) will scan a range of spectrum (sliced into bins) and produce a value (for the bin) based upon observed energy values and writes a value every minute.
-Note that even a very strong, but brief emitter might have a low value because the bin was not active the entire period.
-Also note that bin frequency is not the actual frequency you would use on your scanner.  bin is a bucket, so a signal might span multiple buckets or be within a single bucket depending on the emitter.

 Once you have a CSV file of energy observations, you can now look for active emitters.
 One mechanism would be to read the CSV file into a spreadsheet application like [Google Sheets](https://docs.google.com/spreadsheets).
 Another route is to use the [csv2json.sh](https://github.com/guycole/mellow-mastodon/blob/main/bin/csv2json.sh) application for discovery.